forseti/terraform-workout/02_getting_started/v03_deploy_web_server/README.md

 }
 ```

-Next, use *resource attribute reference* so that our EC2 instance, `example-instance`, can refer to our *security group* resource.
+Next, use *resource attribute reference* so that our EC2 instance, `example-i`, can refer to our *security group* resource.
 The syntax:
 ```hcl
 <PROVIDER>_<TYPE>.<NAME>.<ATTRIBUTE>
 ```